mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

-This is especially frustrating because often times these plans and types were specifically chosen to enforce some domain invariant or guide the proper and correct development, but LLMs will almost never hesistate before throwing away all of the planned type safety.
+This is especially frustrating because often times these plans and types were specifically chosen to enforce some domain invariant or guide the proper and correct development, but LLMs will almost never hesitate before throwing away all of the planned type safety.

 Again, these are all reasonable things that a _human_ might reconsider during